-To help you feel prepared for your university studies, we have gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BSc (Hons) Nursing (Adult) studies, we have gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more.

 Important: Occupational Health

 You’ll be allocated an Occupational Health (OH) appointment at the clinic being held at our Ormskirk campus.
 The clinics will be held within the first weeks of when you start the course (dates are yet to be finalised).